FWGS/xash3d-fwgs/README.md

 ## Build instructions
 We are using Waf build system.
 If you have some Waf-related questions, I recommend you to read https://waf.io/book/

-If you're stuck somewhere and you need a clear example, open `.travis.yml`.
+If you're stuck somewhere and you need a clear example, read `.travis.yml` and `scripts/build*.sh`.

 ### Prerequisites
 #### Windows(Visual Studio)